jk-gan/my-website/posts/rust-str-string.md

 let world = "world";
 greeting(world);
 ```
 You're probably happy with this code.
 With so many experiences in programming, what could go wrong with this "Hello world" program?
-Well, the compiler is mad on you 😰:
+Well, the compiler disagrees with us:
 ```bash
 error[E0308]: mismatched types
  --> src/main.rs:7:14